nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       design principles.

 Rationale behind current choice:
-1. Despite the additional complexities, it is good practise to adhere with the SOLID design principles.
+1. Despite the additional complexities, it is good practice to adhere with the SOLID design principles.
 2. Furthermore, the additional complexities and potential for new bugs can be mitigated by robust unit and integration testing.